zooniverse/Panoptes-Front-End/README.md

 - `npm start` builds and runs the site locally.

+⚠️ **Note:** as of Node 16.15, running _npm install_ results in errors such as _npm ERR!
+ERESOLVE could not resolve_ and _Conflicting peer dependency: foobar@x.y.z_ You can bypass this problem by instead running `npm install --legacy-peer-deps`.
+Please see [issue 6155](https://github.com/zooniverse/Panoptes-Front-End/issues/6155) for more details

+### Viewing the Website

+Open your web browser of choice and go to `https://localhost:3735/`

+If you want to _login_ via the Panoptes API and _view authenticated pages,_ then you'll need to set up and use `https://local.zooniverse.org:3735` instead of using localhost:3735.
+Otherwise, you'll run into CORS errors.
+(You need to add the hostname to your hosts file, pointing to local.
+[Instructions are on our Stackoverflow](https://stackoverflow.com/c/zooniverse/questions/109).)

 ### Configuration

 The app can be configured using the following environment variables: